decred/dcrdocs/docs/getting-started/install-guide.md

 ## Windows Installer

-The Windows Installer (`.msi` file) located here: [https://github.com/decred/decred-binaries/releases](https://github.com/decred/decred-binaries/releases) will install Paymetheus and Dcrticketbuyer to your computer's Program Files.
+The Windows Installer (`.msi` file) is located here: [https://github.com/decred/decred-binaries/releases](https://github.com/decred/decred-binaries/releases).
+It will install Paymetheus and Dcrticketbuyer to your computer's Program Files.
 As of the v0.7.0 release, this is the only way to get Paymetheus (the Windows GUI Decred wallet/node).
 Installation is pretty straightforward, but instructions are provided below:

 1. Download the correct file: